isreekruthi/InspireArts/README.md

 ## Project Overview

-This website functions as a space for a music teacher to promote their business and interact with potential clients and parents.
-I spent years teaching violin and singing through highschool and feel incredibly passionately about bringing art to our local communities in a way that encourages growth and learning for young artists!
+This website serves as a platform for a music teacher to promote their business and connect with potential clients and parents.
+Drawing on years of experience teaching violin and singing throughout high school, I am passionate about bringing art to local communities and fostering growth and learning for young artists.
 ---

 ## Pages & Features